gmawdo/graymamba/README.md

  - `To build and run the audit_reader, qrocks, and data-room` (see below for more details on these binaries): 🚀

-       cargo run --bin audit_reader --release (this is only for use with the merkle audit option currently) cargo run --bin qrocks --release
+       cargo run --bin audit_reader --features="merkle_audit" --release (this is only for use with the merkle audit option currently) cargo run --bin qrocks --release
        cargo run --bin data-room --release